JihedC/ChIP_seq_singularity/README.md

 - Start the pipeline: `sbatch slurm_snakemake.sh`

+- Check if the pipeline is working with `squeue -u {username}

+- The test run should take approximately 1h30min.

+- Once it finished you can use the function `snakemake --report` to create a html report file that summarize the analysis.
+An example of the report can be found [here](docs/report.html).

 Snakemake makes uses of **singularity** to pull images of Dockers containers.
 Dockers containers contains the softwares required for the rules set up in the Snakemake workflow.
 **Singularity is a must and will most likely be the source of error**